-A young carer is someone who is under 18 years of age or who has reached 18 and still a pupil at school and provides or intends to provide care for another individual.
-A number of young carers do not always identify themselves or wish to be identified.
+A young carer is under 18 years of age or who has reached 18 and still a pupil at school and provides or intends to provide care for another individual.
+Several young carers do not always identify themselves or wish to be identified.

-Young carers undertake a number of tasks for the people they live with and look after.
-They are often left alone to do things like washing, cooking, shopping, paying bills, collecting medication or helping to look after younger brothers or sister.
+Young carers undertake several tasks for the people they live with and look after.
+They are often left alone to do things like washing, cooking, shopping, paying bills, collecting medication, or helping to look after younger brothers or sister.

-This means they might not have as much time to complete work at home which has an ongoing effect on progress and learning or attend clubs and after schools activities therefore missing out on the social aspects of school.
+This means they might not have as much time to complete work at home which has an ongoing effect on progress and learning or attend clubs and after schools' activities therefore missing out on the social aspects of school.

-Within our Primary we want our young carers to enjoy school and that it is a positive place to come and they feel included.
+Within our Primary we want our young carers to enjoy school and that it is a positive place to come, and they feel included.
 Please let us know if there are difficulties meeting deadlines with work, arriving on time or any other issues which affect a young person.